 -

 Gallé style vase.
 Glass.
 20th century.
-A glass vase in shades of yellow, orange, and brown, decorated in a cameo style with palm trees and pyramids.
+A glass vase in shades of yellow, orange, and brown, decorated with cameo-style palm trees and pyramids.
 It is clearly inspired by the works of Émile Gallé (Nancy, 1846–1904), an artist considered one of the leading figures of French Art Nouveau and renowned for his glasswork (especially what is commonly called "cameo glass").

 · Size: 10x10x32 cms.